corelight/ecs-mapping/readme.md

        Note: Corelight recommends using the Python3 script for installation.
 However if you can’t run Python3 in your environment, there’s also a bash script that executes  the installation (ecs_mapping/automatic_ install/pipelines_import.sh).
  4. Respond to the configuration prompts to complete the installation.
  5. Configure your Corelight Sensor to send events to the new Elasticsearch index.
+ 6. Load the elasticsearch index templates from the [Corelight ECS Elasticsearch Templates](https://github.com/corelight/ecs-templates) repository.
+Make sure to use the templates from within the "ingest_pipelines" folder as well.

 Manual installation
 1. In the Kibana sidebar, open Dev Tools to access the console.